sirosen/globus-sdk-python/docs/services/index.rst

 .. currentmodule:: globus_sdk

 The Globus SDK provides a client class for every public Globus API.
-Each client object takes authentication credentials from config files, environment variables, or programmatically via :ref:`GlobusAuthorizers <authorization>`.
+Each client object takes authentication credentials via :ref:`GlobusAuthorizers <globus_authorizers>`.

 Once instantiated, a Client gives you high-level interface to make API calls, without needing to know Globus API endpoints or their various parameters.